-FGB will perform the processing of Special categories of Personal Data only if at least one of the following conditions stated in the Article 9 of the GDPR is satisfied:
+The processing of Special categories of Personal Data will be performed only if at least one of the following conditions stated in the Article 9 of the GDPR is satisfied:

 6. Data subject rights and FGB organisational measures

-FGB has implemented organisational measures to respect Data Subject rights as stated in the GDPR:
+FGB has implemented organisational measures to respect Data Subjects’ rights as stated in the GDPR:

-- to access (Article 15): Data Subjects will be provided with the confirmation that their Personal Data is being processing and with a copy of their Personal Data according to Article 15 and with the list of organizations with which FGB has signed DSAs (if requested).
+- to access (Article 15): Data Subjects will be provided with the confirmation that their Personal Data is being processing and with a copy of their Personal Data according to Article 15 and with the list of organizations with which FGB has signed Data Sharing Agreements (if requested).

 - to rectification (Article 16): each rectification request will be evaluated in order to verify if the data is accurate and to rectify the data if necessary.
 If FGB has disclosed the Personal Data to others, each recipient will be informed of the rectification or completion of the Personal Data – unless this proves impossible or involves disproportionate effort.

-- to erasure (‘right to be forgotten’) (Article 17): each erasure request will be evaluated in order to verify if Article 17 – paragraphs 1 and 2 apply; in this case FGB will erase those personal data.
+- to erasure (‘right to be forgotten’) (Article 17): each erasure request will be evaluated in order to verify if Article 17 – paragraphs 1 and 2 – applies; in this case FGB will erase those Personal Data.

 - to data portability (Article 20): the right to data portability applies only according with condition stated in Article 20.
 The right does not apply if the transmission would adversely affect the rights and freedoms of others and in case of anonymized data.
 Each request will be assessed, and all the recipients of data will be informed.

-The rights can be exercised by any data subject in person or by a person authorized by the data subject.
-The authorized person shall be identified through the presentation of a satisfied method of identification.
-If FGB staff receiving the request has doubts about the identity of the subject requiring information, he/she can ask for more information.
+The rights can be exercised by any Data Subject in person or by a person authorized by the Data Subject.
+The authorized person shall be identified through the presentation of an appropriate method of identification.
+If FGB receiving the request has doubts about the identity of the subject requiring information, he/she can ask for more information.
 However, it is important that he/she only requests information that is necessary to confirm the identity of the requestor.

-All the requests will only be processed if a Data Access Request is submitted by email to the address email@example.com.
-A Data request form is annexed to this document in two languages (Annexes 1 and 2).
-FGB will provide information on actions taken on a request under Articles 15 to 22 to the data subject without undue delay and in any event within one month of receipt of the request according to Article 12 of the GDPR.
+All the requests will only be processed if a Data Access Request is submitted by email to the address firstname.lastname@example.org.
+A Data Access Request form is annexed to this document (Annex 1).
+FGB will provide information on actions taken on a request under Articles 15 to 22 to the Data Subject without undue delay and in any event within one month of receipt of the request according to Article 12 of the GDPR.
 That period may be extended by two further months where necessary, taking into account the complexity and the number of requests.
-FGB shall inform the data subject of any such extension within one month of receipt of the request, together with the reasons for the delay.
-Where the data subject makes the request by electronic form means, the information shall be provided by electronic means where possible, unless otherwise requested by the data subject.
+FGB shall inform the Data Subject of any such extension within one month of receipt of the request, together with the reasons for the delay.
+Where the Data Subject makes the request by electronic form means, the information shall be provided by electronic means where possible, unless otherwise requested by the Data Subject.
 One shall calculate the time limit from the day after they receive the request (whether the day after is a working day or not) until the corresponding calendar date in the next month.